Tufts Jumbos football

 The Tufts Jumbos football program represents Tufts University in the sport of college football.
 The team competes in Division III of the National Collegiate Athletic Association (NCAA) as a member of the New England Small College Athletic Conference (NESCAC).
-Tufts plays its home games at Ellis Oval, located on the campus in Medford, Massachusetts.
+Tufts plays its home games at Ellis Oval, located on the campus within the municipality of Somerville, Massachusetts.
 The team's head coach is Jay Civetti, who has led the Jumbos since 2011.